 When you secure media coverage, do you thank the reporter by contacting them directly, and by following them on social media?
 Why not create a separate media coverage page on your website where you can thank the media for its attention to your good work, and list links to their individual stories – whether they be video interviews or write-ups – so your nonprofit website is linked to theirs, and they are recognized for their coverage.
 To create your media page and manage it over time, consider creating your own Google news alert.
 You will sometimes discover news stories have appeared, but the staff of your nonprofit may be unaware of them.
 The regular alerts help you keep track, so you never miss another one!

 This post was written in 2016.
-As I find more recent information that could be helpful, I will continue to share it here.
-Most recent articles are posted first.
+As I find more recent information that could be helpful, I will continue to share it.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.